FirelyTeam/firely-docs/vonk/reference/programming_api/vonkcontext.rst

       var (request, args, response) = vonkContext.Parts();
       if (!request.GetRequiredPayload(response, out var resource))
       {
-         return; //If you return with an error code in the response, Vonk will end the pipeline }
+         return; //If you return with an error code in the response, Firely Server will end the pipeline }
       // do something with the resource.
    }